RylanYancey/Machine-Learning-Notes/notation.md

 The following comes from:
 Pages 10 - 20

-One place for all the notation AND definitions found in this book.
+Some notation from the intro of the book.

 ## Set Notation